Get Permission to Start Writing

 After all committee members have given approval, your program director, and the Registrar, will approve the thesis for registration using the same online system.
-Then, requests for review and approval will go to the Senior Associate Dean for Graduate Education and then to the office of the University Dean of Graduate Studies.
+Then, requests for review and approval will go to the Senior Associate Dean for Graduate Education and Postdoctoral Affairs and then to the office of the University Dean of Graduate Studies.
 When all of these officials have approved your committee and thesis for defense, it is considered registered.
 You will be able to track these approvals in your online record and will receive a confirmation email when approvals are complete.

 Comments indicating required corrections to your thesis may be made by your advisor, committee members and the Deans along the way of the approval process.
 This annotated copy of the thesis, along with the original version, will be stored in the PhD Completion website for you to reference at the conclusion of your defense.
 You are not permitted to distribute updated versions prior to the defense, but be sure to incorporate any corrections in the final copy after the defense before uploading it to ProQuest®.

 After the defense, if the committee required major revisions to be approved by one or more of its members, it is your responsibility to provide the corrected final version for their approval.
 They will be asked to submit written confirmation of that approval to University Graduate Studies.
 Failure to do so could delay conferral of your degree.

 After the defense, you will receive additional instructions by email for completion of all PhD degree requirements.